saugatbh/saugatbh.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Dr Saugat Bhattacharyya is a Lecturer in Computer Science in the School of Computing, Engineering & Intelligent Systems.
-His research interests are in the area of Brain-Computer Interfacing, Neurotechnology, Human Cognitive Augmentation, Artificial Intelligence, Data Analytics and Machine Learning and its application in Human-Machine Interaction and Neuro-Rehabilitation.
-His research is primarily focused on developing brain-computer interfacing systems based on robust signal processing, quantitative and machine learning algorithms to draw inference into an users' state of mind through their neural and other physiological signals.
-He has over 60 publications in form of peer-reviewed journals and international conferences.
-He is a recipient of US-Ireland R&D Partnership Programme, MRC Equipment Grant and GCRF pump-priming as co-investigator and two PhD fellowships by CSIR, India and Erasmus Mundus.
-He is currently serving as treasurer in the IEEE-EMBS UK-Ireland chapter and as associate editor/section board member in Frontiers in Medical Technology and MDPI Brain Sciences.
+I'm Dr. Saugat Bhattacharyya, a Lecturer in Computer Science at the School of Computing, Engineering & Intelligent Systems.
+My research revolves around Brain-Computer Interfaces (BCI), Neurotechnology, AI, Data Analytics, and Machine Learning, particularly in their applications to Human-Machine Interaction and Neuro-Rehabilitation.
+I focus on developing advanced BCI systems that use sophisticated signal processing and machine learning algorithms to interpret a user's mental state through their brain and physiological signals.

+I've published over 60 papers in peer-reviewed journals and international conferences, and I've been lucky enough to be involved in several exciting research projects, like the US-Ireland R&D Partnership Programme and the MRC Equipment Grant.
+I’ve also received PhD fellowships from CSIR, India, and Erasmus Mundus.
+Currently, I serve as treasurer for the IEEE-EMBS UK-Ireland chapter and as an associate editor for Frontiers in Medical Technology and MDPI Brain Sciences.